Defective Medical Device

-- Devices inserted or implanted in the body which break off or detach and migrate to other areas of the body, causing obstructions or perforations
+Devices inserted or implanted in the body break off or detaches and migrate to other areas of the body, causing obstructions or perforations

 Medical products should be approved by the U.S. Food and Drug Administration (FDA) before they make it to the doctor’s office or the drugstore shelf.
 In its approval process, the FDA classifies medical devices into one of three different categories:

 Class I – There is a reasonable probability that use of or exposure to the device will cause serious negative consequences or death (e.g. automated external defibrillators, metal-on-metal hip implants, pacemakers, breast implants)

 Class II – Use of the device may cause temporary or reversible consequences (e.g. drug infusion pumps, surgical drapes, powered wheelchairs, pregnancy tests)

 Class III – The device is not likely to cause adverse health consequences (e.g. bandages, dressings, enema kits)

 In recent years, recalls of fairly harmless Class III devices have decreased, while recalls for the more dangerous Class I and Class II devices have gone through the roof.
 Although these devices are supposed to be tested and approved by the FDA as safe and effective before they are ever brought to market, product makers have found many ways to get around the premarket approval process.

 For instance, they may claim their device is similar to another device that has been previously approved, but they do not account for significant changes in design or the manufacturing process that may make the product unsafe.

 Product makers have also been known to mislabel a Class I or Class II device as a Class III device in their application for approval, knowing that these devices receive much less scrutiny from the FDA.

 Call Slechter Law Firm for Complete Medical Device Litigation